Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-android.md

 **Description: **

 The page title is the first element vocalized or seen on a mobile screen.
 It makes navigation easier for everyone: at any time, we know where we are in the application.
-A common mistake is to set a unique title for every page of an application (or even no title at all).
+A common mistake is to set the same title for every page of an application (or even no title at all).

 **Checklist: **